ChaosTheChaotic/Adiman/README.md

 - Auto conversion of non-mp3 songs via ffmpeg (if you have many of these files you might have to wait a bit before reloading the library)
 - Horribly inefficent code

+# Plugin development
+You may find plugin development in the [PLUGINS.md](PLUGINS.md#developing-plugins)

 # Screenshots

 <div style="display: grid; grid-template-columns: repeat(auto-fit, minmax(300px, 1fr)); gap: 20px; margin-top: 20px;">